marcinru/es2015/README.md

    git clone https://github.com/marcinru/es2015.git
    ```

-1. Navigate to the folder where you clone the repo
+1. Navigate to the folder where you cloned the repo
    ```
    cd es2015
    ```